The Fortune: Critical reception

 Vincent Canby of The New York Times called the film "very funny", "manically scatterbrained", and "a marvelous attempt to recreate a kind of farce that, with the notable exceptions of a handful of films by Blake Edwards and Billy Wilder, disappeared after World War II."
 He added "The Fortune does have sequences that sag, and there are moments when it's obvious that farce is not exactly the native art of any of the people involved.
 One occasionally is aware of the tremendous effort that has gone into a particular effect, though that doesn't spoil it for me.
 The endeavor is nobly conceived in an era that has just about abandoned farce in favor of parody, satire, situation and/or wise-crack comedy, all of which Mr. Nichols already can do with – perhaps – too great an ease.
 The Fortune will probably be compared to The Sting, because of the overlapping of the eras and the con-man theme.
 Incorrectly, though.
 The Sting is an adventure.
 The Fortune is farce of a rare order."

-Time Out London stated it starts promisingly as a sardonic comedy...but once in California lethargy settles in.
+Time Out London stated: [The film] starts promisingly as a sardonic comedy...but once in California lethargy settles in.
 The film becomes almost static, a series of stagy, glossy tableaux: such lack of momentum may be an adequate assessment of the characters' limited capacity for development, but it has a disastrous effect on the film's pacing.
 Events degenerate into miscalculated farce and underline Nichols' continuing slick superficiality.
 Adrien Joyce's much hacked-about script sounds as though it was once excellent: a pity everyone treats it so off-handedly.

-Channel 4 called it a "flat-footed attempt to revive the 1930s screwball comedy" but liked the leads, commenting "The trio's timing and delivery almost rescue the movie from degenerating into bad farce."

 TV Guide rated it four stars, calling it "an offbeat but often hilarious comedy" and adding, the film "works well through the fine performances of the leads and the superb timing of director Nichols."
 It concluded, "Full of period and period-sounding music, The Fortune is cold to the core – agreeably disagreeable amusement."